Vokerlee/llvm-practice/graphics_app/README.md

 ## What this folder contains

   * Game of Life is implemented in `GTK4` and `SDL` libraries.
     * Version with `SDL` implementation is used for trace analyses.
-  * LLVM Logger Pass is implemented (valid for LLVM 16+ versions) for log of each LLVM IR operation for `Game of Life`` logic.
+  * LLVM Logger Pass is implemented (valid for LLVM 16+ versions) for log of each LLVM IR operation for `Game of Life` logic.
     * Scripts & Makefiles for trace collection from patched `Game of Life` with LLVM Logger Pass.
     * All analyses pictures are in `trace_analyses` folder.
+  * LLVM IR manual generation of `Game of Life` logic with its execution via `llvm::ExecutionEngine`.

 ## How to build